-Law firm Bridge McFarland, which has an office in Louth, has handed over more than £1,400 to local charities after a charity Will-writing campaign.
-The firm has donated £20 for every Will it signed during the month of January.
+Law firm Bridge McFarland, which has an office in Louth, hopes to raise £1,400 for charities including Louth & District Help for Homeless by donating £20 for every will signed during January.

-The website also revealed that more than a third (36 per cent) of those aged over 55 have yet to make a Will.
+The financial advice website also revealed that more than a third (36 per cent) of those aged over 55 have yet to make a Will.

 “It’s really important for people to think seriously about making a Will to ensure their wishes are followed and their families are left secure,” said Patrick Purves, Head of the Private Client Department at Bridge McFarland.